November 24 marks the 96th Annual Macy’s Thanksgiving Day Parade, kicking off live in NYC at 8:45 AM ET, and on television and streaming at 9 AM ET.

-Once again, the parade marches through the streets of Manhattan and is broadcast nationwide on NBC and CBS.
-Hosted on NBC by the Today Show’s Savannah Guthrie, Hoda Kotb, and Al Roker, the Parade lands in front of Macy’s flagship store on 34th Street, and offers Broadway performances, celebrity sightings, and the famous stories-high balloons.
+Once again, the parade marches through the streets of Manhattan and is broadcast nationwide on NBC, CBS, and on the streaming service Peacock and CBS All Access.
+The Parade lands in front of Macy’s flagship store on 34th Street, and offers Broadway performances, celebrity sightings, and the famous stories-high balloons.

-- Crowds enter at West 72nd and Columbus Avenue between Noon–6 PM November 24 to see the balloon inflation up close.
+- Crowds may enter at West 72nd and Columbus Avenue between 12 PM to 6 PM November 23 to see the balloon inflation up close.

 - The parade begins at 77th Street and Central Park West.
 (There is no public viewing at this intersection.
 See below for tips on viewing spots.)